JavaScript badge

 Rename the commit to Create first and second file, then finish the rebase.
 That’s it!
 Run git log and see how the first two commits got squashed together.

-Splitting Up a Commit
+Splitting up a commit

-Before diving into Remotes, we’re going to have a look at a handy Git command called reset.
+Before diving into Remotes, we’re going to have a look at a handy Git command called git reset.
 Let’s have a look at the commit Create third file and create fourth file.
 At the moment we’re using blank files for convenience, but let’s say these files contained functionality and the commit was describing too much at once.
 In that case what we could do is split it up into two smaller commits by, once again, using the interactive rebase tool.

-$ git reset HEAD^
+git reset HEAD~

-$ git add test3.md && git commit -m 'Create third file'
+git add test3.md && git commit -m 'Create third file'

-$ git add test4.md && git commit -m 'Create fourth file'
+git add test4.md && git commit -m 'Create fourth file'

 Let’s start by looking a bit closer at what happened here.
 When you ran git reset, you reset the current branch by pointing HEAD at the commit right before it.
 At the same time, git reset also updated the index (the staging area) with the contents of wherever HEAD is now pointed.
 So our staging area was also reset to what it was at the prior commit - which is great - because this allowed us to add and commit both files separately.